vishruthdevan/portfolio/content/poems/red.md

 ---

 red's infuriated,
-red's angry when he can hear his breathing.
+red's angry that he can hear red breath.
 the clanging pipes above keep red hot.
 red hates things for doing what they're meant to do.
 red had a shotgun to his heart,
-the pellets turns his face white as a bone.
+the pellets turn his face white as a bone.
 they left a gaping hole.
 he bled red until the roads he walked
 were paved with dried mud bricks.